GPUOpen-LibrariesAndSDKs/RadeonImageFilter/README.md

 Harness the power of machine learning to enhance images with denoising, enabling your application to produce high quality images in a fraction of the time traditional denoising filters take.

-Uses AMD’s MIOpen machine learning library or Microsoft® DirectML for AI-accelerated denoising and upscaling Also includes standard GPU-accelerated filters for rotation, blurring, tone mapping, color changes, anti-aliasing, and edge detection (the standard filters are not AI-accelerated)
+Uses AMD’s MIOpen machine learning library, Microsoft® DirectML or Apple MPS for AI-accelerated denoising and upscaling Also includes standard GPU-accelerated filters for rotation, blurring, tone mapping, color changes, anti-aliasing, and edge detection (the standard filters are not AI-accelerated)
 Supports AMD GPUs as well as those of other vendors using OpenCL™ and DX12 Supports Apple® Metal®